clostra/newnode/docs/dcdn-spec.md

 produce the X-Sign the injector needs the whole might, it makes sense that it also sends the first copy that the client can later seed to other peers.

+### X-Sign format

+X-Sign is a signed message that consists of the ASCII characters "sign" (4 bytes), timestamp when the message was generated (4 bytes), and of the hash of the content.
+The content includes HTTP headers other than X-Sign.
+One of the headers whenever peer protocol is used MUST be Content-Location, so that the URL is authenticated.

+X-Sign is transmitted base-64 encoded.

+In other words,

+X-Sign = base64(sign("sign" + timestamp + hash(headers + content))).

+Here, sign() and hash() are the default primitives in libsodium.

 ## Policy Settings

 An app incorporating dCDN MAY change the defaults for policy settings.